M.S. in Innovation and Entrepreneurship

 The future vibrancy and might of Ohio’s communities and economy relies on a new breed of entrepreneurial minds — early and mid-career professionals determined to launch start-ups, lead corporate change, and solve larger societal issues using novel and hybrid business structures.

 Whether bringing a new product to market, delivering process change in mature and structured corporations, or disrupting an entire business ecosystem, you will need far more than persistence to overcome the world’s most pressing challenges.

-John Carroll University's entrepreneurship program resources include The Edward M. Muldoon Center for Entrepreneurship and all of its vital community assets, such as the Entrepreneurship Association and the Burton D. Morgan Foundation LaunchNET program.
-The program also offers an undergraduate entrepreneurship minor.
-Complimentary Centers of Excellence include the Center for Leadership Skills Development, and the Ginn Institute for Corporate Social Responsibility.
+John Carroll University's entrepreneurship program resources include The Edward M. Muldoon Center for Entrepreneurship and all of its vital community assets, such as the Entrepreneurship Association and the Burton D. Morgan Foundation LaunchNET program, and The Donnelly School of Leadership and Social Innovation as well as complimentary Centers of Excellence including the Center for Leadership Skills Development and the Ginn Institute for Corporate Social Responsibility.

 Backed by a 500-year-old Jesuit tradition, the Boler College of Business looks to inspire students to go beyond mastering critical tools of innovation.
 We ask every student, regardless of faith, to gain a 360-degree view of people, markets, resources; embrace a lifelong, “eyes wide open” encounter with the world and connect business to human needs, opportunities, risks and injustices.
 As business forms change to match a heightened sense of purpose behind profits, the Jesuit call remains unchanged: be accountable; drive meaningful innovation; imagine a world for everyone and advocate and do the right thing.